 I am a hypnotherapist and have just published my first book - hence the need for admin assistance from time to time.
 I also teach personal development and meditation.

-We have only been hosting since 2014 therefore not so experienced and eager to learn.
-We have a composter and a bug hostel and are learning to be more organic, looking in the future to growing veg and keep hens and ducks.
+We have been hosting since 2014 so we're quite experienced but we're still eager to learn.
+We have a composter and a bug hostel and are learning to be more organic, looking in the future to growing veg and keep hens and ducks, both of which we're slowly working into our lives at the Den.
 We would also like the shower in the caravan repaired, perhaps a yurt or earth house and a hot tub in the garden - so if you have any special skills in any of these areas please let me know.